 Each week Živi Atelje DK hosts women whose journey has brought them to Zagreb to meet and participate in various artistic activities from ceramics, knitting, crocheting, sewing, painting, drawing, jewelry-making and other arts including art therapy.

-Once a month an excursion is organized to involve more women from Zagreb to get to know women from the refugee and community.
+Once a month an excursion or gathering called Women to Women, is organized to involve more women from Zagreb to get to know women from the refugee and community.
 The excursions, within Zagreb and its immediate surroundings are to take place outdoors or in parks, or at events such as exhibitions, to open up the group and provide further opportunities for multifold integration.
-In March 2017 we had our first major gathering with women who want to make Zagreb their home and those who already call Zagreb home.
+In March 2017 we had our first major gathering with women who want to make Zagreb their home and those who already call Zagreb home when about 100 women came together for a gift exchange and a celebration.
+We had a second gathering in November 2017 when women from Zagreb opened their kitchens to cook together with their partners before sharing the food and a party with the rest of the group.

 Refugee women come from various parts of the Middle East, North Africa, West Asia and Europe and gatherings often include at least four languages including Arabic, Farsi, Kurdish, Turkish.